Trans-Siberian - From Moscow to Beijing

 Leave in silence

-It's cold and dark and we are about to embark on the longest train journey in the world going from Moscow to Beijing.
-Yaroslavsky is one of nine railway stations in Moscow and the starting point of the Trans-Siberian.
+It's cold and dark and we are about to embark on the Trans-Siberian, the longest railway line in the world going from Moscow to Beijing.

 Yaroslavsky station, Moscow